The Clifford Deformation of the Hermite Semigroup: Preliminaries

 i.e., the Spin group is the group of even products of unit vectors in $\cC l_{m}$.
-This group is a double cover of $SO(m)$.
-For more information about Clifford algebras and analysis, we refer the reader to \cite{MR1169463, MR1130821}.
+This group is a~double cover of ${\rm SO}(m)$.
+For more information about Clif\/ford algebras and analysis, we refer the reader to~\cite{MR1169463,MR1130821}.